authomize/mfa-bombing/README.md

 3. Run the script with the following command:
 `poetry run python mfa_bomber.py <okta_domain> <username> <password>`.

+Note - If you don't want to use poetry you can install dependencies manually using the `requirements.txt` file.

 Note that the tool can take some time to run, since it will wait for the user to approve the push, and if it gets rejected, it'll wait some time and then retry.